dive-into-machine-learning/dive-into-machine-learning/README.md

 * [TensorFlow](https://www.tensorflow.org/) has been a [really big deal.](https://news.ycombinator.com/item?id=10532957) People like you will do exciting things with TensorFlow.
 It's a framework.
 Frameworks can help you manage complexity.
 Just remember this rule of thumb: **"More data beats a cleverer algorithm"** (Domingos), no matter how cool your tools are.
 Also note, TensorFlow is not the only machine learning framework of its kind: **[Check this great, detailed comparison of TensorFlow, Torch, and Theano.](https://github.com/zer0n/deepframeworks)** See also [Newmu/Theano-Tutorials](https://github.com/Newmu/Theano-Tutorials) and  [nlintz/TensorFlow-Tutorials](https://github.com/nlintz/TensorFlow-Tutorials).
 See also the section on Deep Learning above.
     * Also, consider [Lore](https://github.com/instacart/lore/).
 "Lore is a python framework to make machine learning [especially deep learning] approachable for Engineers and maintainable for Data Scientists."
 * For Machine-Learning libraries that might not be on PyPI, GitHub, etc., there's [MLOSS (Machine Learning Open Source Software)](http://mloss.org/software/).
 Seems to feature many academic libraries.
-* Bookmark [Julia.jl](https://github.com/svaksha/Julia.jl/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Julia language - with a section on Machine Learning.
+* Julia: [Julia.jl](https://github.com/svaksha/Julia.jl/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Julia language - with a section on Machine Learning.

 ----